brad-redlien/brad-redlien.github.io/projects/metasploit-psexec.md

 ### B. Sysmon Investigation

-#### 1. Initial Access Stage: Identifying the Initial Metasploit/PsExec Service Creation in Sysmon’s System Logs
+#### 1. Identifying the Initial Metasploit/PsExec Service Creation in Windows System Logs (Event ID 7045)

 I first checked the System logs in Event Viewer (Event Viewer → Windows Logs → System).
 I filtered the System log for `Event ID 7045` (Service Control Manager Event: “A service was installed in the system”). `Event ID 7045` means that a new service was installed, and the Metasploit PsExec module installs a temporary service.